open-horizon/FDO-support/README.md

   - `docker/Dockerfile`
   - `docs/README.md`
   - `start-mfg.sh`
+  - `start-rv.sh`

 - If new major or minor version:
   - update `.gitignore`
   - create a new release in https://github.com/open-horizon/FDO-support/releases/ , and upload all device-related files/scripts.
 - If a fix pack:
-  - Update the device binary tar file and `start-mfg.sh` in the current release in https://github.com/open-horizon/FDO-support/releases/
+  - Update the device binary tar file and `start-mfg.sh` / `start-rv.sh` in the current release in https://github.com/open-horizon/FDO-support/releases/
   - Update the title and description to indicate the new fix pack version
 - When testing, copy new versions of scripts to the test machines